hugominas/shoppingpromo/README.md

 Cart item posted to internal route and replied with shopping cart totals and discount description.

 Because there are no clear guidelines on how the hierarchy of promotional discounts are applied to each shopping cart request.
-I have made the aplication apply them all if each criteria is met.
+I have made the application apply them all if each criteria is met.

 However if we need to only apply one discount the change should be simple as we will just need assign a new object instead of the shared one, and then apply the rules.

 ## How it works

-Hapijs routes validated with joi adhering to ES6 standard, Babel not required unit test done with mocha and chai, the application is only backend and "npm run watch" for better tdd develoment
+Hapijs routes validated with joi adhering to ES6 standard, Babel not required unit test done with mocha and chai, the application is only backend and "npm run watch" for better tdd development

 Mock models are created to provide information about the customer and product to the shopping cart handler.